AmbiML/sparrow-manifest/README.md

 [Initially the Sparrow repository only includes the Rust frameworks for developing seL4 / CAmkES components.
-A later release will share the KataOS services including the MemoryManager and ProcessManager that support dynamic operation of applications.]
+A later release will share the CantripOS services including the MemoryManager and ProcessManager that support dynamic operation of applications.]

 ## Sparrow software repositories (what's included here).